Trump’s New York Buildings Must Decrease Emissions Or Face Millions In Climate Fines

 Trump’s properties will need to make improvements to insulation, window glass, boilers, and electricity use to adhere to the new regulations.

-Mark Chambers, director of the mayor Bill de Blasio office of sustainability, said that the president — and anyone with properties above the threshold — has a lot of work to do.
+Mark Chambers, director of Mayor Bill de Blasio’s office of sustainability, said that the president — and anyone with properties above the threshold — has a lot of work to do.

 “The good performers won’t have to pay any penalties but anything above the threshold has a lot of work to do now.
 It’s clear the president needs to pay attention to this, it’s a lot of money.”